Bergen County Child Custody Lawyer

 When you go through a divorce, we know that few things matter more to you than your children's future.
 So our child custody lawyers serving Bergen County are prepared to walk you through every aspect of child custody clearly and compassionately.

 Our team-based approach ensures you'll have a team of family attorneys actively working on your case to provide high-quality service with a personalized touch.

 - Free Case Consultations

-- Backed By 60+ Years Of Collective Family Law Experience
+- Backed By 25 Years of Family Law Experience

 - Evening Appointments Available